enqueuer-land/enqueuer/docs/README.md

 ##### implicitly

-When enqueuer runs, it looks for modules in its same installation directory or in `.nqr` folder in the home directory, a.k.a. ~/ folder in linux distributions.
+When enqueuer runs, it looks for modules in its same installation directory or in "'.nqr'" folder in the home directory, a.k.a. ~/ folder in linux distributions.
 Therefore, if you run:

     $ npm install --global enqueuer